NathanStrutz/SheepComputerCodingAndProgrammingClass/about-your-teachers.md

 _It's pronounced "struts" like a car part.
 When plural, because it ends in `z`, it's "struts'es"_

 Nathan & Alanda have been married for over <YearsSince since="11/25/2000" /> years, and have homeschooled their 4 children since birth.
-This year is their <HowManyYearsAgo since="2008" :ordinal="true" /> consecutive year teaching their own children.
+This year is their <YearsSince since="4/15/2008" :ordinal="true" /> consecutive year teaching their own children.

 Nathan and Alanda are deacons at Grace Christian Fellowship in Ladson.
 They had a 20 year run teaching bible lessons to middle school students (some say they still haven't quit).
 You'll often find them volunteering in the nursery, teaching a bible study, or bringing a dish to a friend in need.